Toluomotayo/Looker-Studio-Project/README.md

 Tolulope Olarewaju

 ## Acknowledgement
-Built using Looker Studio, an intuitive platform for data exploration and analysis.
+1. Built using Looker Studio, an intuitive platform for data exploration and analysis.
+2. Grateful to the IBM Data Analyst Professional Certificate and Xamasco (YouTube) who helped me deepen my understanding of Looker Studio concepts and techniques.

 ## License